Keeping 1st level and 2nd level IT support teams in sync

 It’s an age-old ITSM question: how can 1st- and 2nd-level tech support teams communicate more efficiently?
-Ineffective collaboration between 1st-level support teams using JIRA Service Desk and 2nd-level support teams using JIRA is a pain point in many organizations, often making it hard to do what really matters: solving customer tickets.
+Ineffective collaboration between 1st-level support teams using JIRA Service Management and 2nd-level support teams using JIRA is a pain point in many organizations, often making it hard to do what really matters: solving customer tickets.

 1st- and 2nd-level communication problems